Energy Policy Proposal

 It is in my wallet’s interest for the government to find ways to cut costs.
 They currently have no motivation to use less oil.
 They can order the public to use less via auto industry regulation, and over thirty years ago, rationing.

 Ordering the military to pursue a program of energy self sufficiency is the appropriate way for government to stimulate growth in alternative energy markets.
-The increased market for these products will bring costs down as mass production begins, hopefully here in the US, and homeowners will be better able to afford solar panels and windmills.
+The increased market for these products will bring costs down as mass production begins, hopefully here in the

 Jobs will be created as market demand for these products increases.